laplacian-core/common-model/subprojects/laplacian.common-model-plugin/README.md

   > , --skip-generation
   >
   >   This option is the same as the option of the same name in [generate.sh](<./scripts/generate.sh>).
   >
+  > , --local-module-repository [VALUE]
+  >
+  >   The path to the local repository where the built module will be stored.
+  >   If the repository does not exist in the specified path, it will be created automatically.
+  >
 ### Source code list